 One of the key features of the Coleman Weathermaster tent and NTK tent are the screen rooms.
 The Coleman WeatherMaster family tent is also shortlisted on our latest review of the best large tent going.

 How Much Privacy Can You Expect in a Tent with two rooms?

 You can’t expect a ton of privacy from multi room tents.
 Room dividers are thin, so you’ll still hear each other when speaking at full volume unless your 2-room camping tent is extremely expansive.

 Still, a room divider can provide mild comfort to privacy-loving campers.

 You don’t have to see your friends snoring away when they’re hidden away in other rooms.
 You can whisper to your partner so your friends or kids can’t hear, and you can enjoy cuddling without prying eyes and teasing pals.

 The Best 2 Room Tent

-Yes, one of those rooms is a screen room, but it has many, many uses alongside the two sleeping areas which fit a queen air mattress each.
+Yes, one of those rooms is a screen house, but it has many, many uses alongside the two sleeping areas which fit a queen air mattress each.

-It’s a great 2 room tent for liveability, and it’s highly versatile.
+It’s a great 2-room tent for livability, and it’s highly versatile.
 Plus, it’s a total bargain.
 Sure, it has its flaws when it comes to mastering weather, but they’re easily fixed.